Find a Doctor

 - Ayers EC, Li S, Medeiros LJ, Bond DA, Maddocks KJ, Torka P, Mier Hicks A, Curry M, Wagner-Johnston ND, Karmali R, Behdad A, Fakhri B, Kahl BS, Churnetski MC, Cohen JB, Reddy NM, Modi D, Ramchandren R, Howlett C, Leslie LA, Cytryn S, Diefenbach CS, Faramand R, Chavez JC, Olszewski AJ, Liu Y, Barta SK, Mukhija D, Hill BT, Ma H, Amengual JE, Nathan S, Assouline SE, Orellana-Noia VM, Portell CA, Chandar A, David KA, Giri A, Hess BT, Landsburg DJ.
 Outcomes in patients with aggressive B-cell non-Hodgkin lymphoma after intensive frontline treatment failure.
 Cancer.
-2019 Sep.126(2):293-303.
+2020 Jan.126(2):293-303.
 Pubmedid: 31568564.

 - Sandoval-Sus JD, Faramand R, Chavez J, Puri S, Parra P, Sokol L, Kharfan-Dabaja MA, Shah B, Ayala E. Allogeneic hematopoietic cell transplantation is potentially curative in mantle cell lymphoma: results from a single institution study.
 Leuk Lymphoma.
 2019 Feb.60(2):309-316.
 Pubmedid: 29963932.

 - Landsburg DJ, Ayers EC, Bond DA, Maddocks KJ, Karmali R, Behdad A, Curry M, Wagner-Johnston ND, Modi D, Ramchandren R, Assouline SE, Faramand R, Chavez JC, Torka P, Mier Hicks A, Medeiros LJ, Li S. Poor outcomes for double-hit lymphoma patients treated with curative-intent second-line immunochemotherapy following failure of intensive front-line immunochemotherapy.
 Brit J Haematol.
-2019 Dec.
+2019 Dec.189(2):313-317.
 Pubmedid: 31804715.

 - Babakoohi S, Lapidus RG, Faramand R, Sausville EA, Emadi A. Comparative Analysis of Methods for Detecting Isocitrate Dehydrogenase 1 and 2 Mutations and Their Metabolic Consequence, 2-Hydroxyglutarate, in Different Neoplasms.
 Appl Immunohistochem Mol Morphol.
 2017 May.25(5):334-337.
 Pubmedid: 26945443.